An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Current approaches to solve binary games

 \subsection{Uplifts, compensation, and equilibria in power markets}

 There already exists a substantial breadth of Operations Research literature with regard to electricity markets and pricing in non-convex problems, and binary games are a prevalent concern in this area.
-The current practice in many centrally dispatched power markets is that, first, the welfare-optimal dispatch is computed by the Independent System Operator (ISO) and locational marginal prices (LMP) in the network are determined using the two-step approach outlined above (i.e., from the linearized model).
-Uplift payments (i.e., compensation to individual players) are then calculated after market-clearance, ex-post, to ensure that each market player is made whole based on these prices.
-This is usually called \emph{bid cost recovery}, although actual implementations and rules differ across markets.
+The current practice in many centrally dispatched power markets is that, first, the welfare-optimal dispatch is computed by the Independent System Operator (ISO) and locational marginal prices (LMP) in the network are determined using the two-step approach outlined above.
+Compensation to individual players are then calculated after market-clearance to ensure that no market participant incurs financial losses based on these prices.
+These are often called \emph{uplift}, \emph{make-whole payments} or \emph{bid cost recovery}, though actual implementations and rules differ across markets.

-As discussed by \cite{Sioshansi_2014_central_commitment}, system operators usually have non-confiscatory compensation rules.
+System operators usually have non-confiscatory compensation rules \citep{Sioshansi_2014_central_commitment}.
 This means that they do not assign penalties for deviation, but only disburse positive compensation payments.
-In that respect, current market operation deviates from contracts \textbf{T} proposed by \cite{ONeill_2005_nonconvexities}, which are derived from all duals~$(\lambda,\mu)$.
-Instead, standard compensation payments are based on the pay-offs from ``LMPs'' (the dual variable or vector $\lambda$ only, in particular the duals to the nodal energy balance constraint).
+In that respect, current market operation deviates from contracts \emph{T} proposed by \cite{ONeill_2005_nonconvexities}, which are derived from all duals~$(\lambda,\mu)$.
+Instead, standard compensation payments are based on the pay-offs from LMPs (the dual variable or vector $\lambda$ only, in particular the duals to the nodal energy balance constraint).
 It is important to note that these two are not equivalent.

-This approach does not actually guarantee that the incentives of all players are aligned in the resulting market outcome, because the nature of the non-cooperative binary game between market participants is side-stepped \citep[cf.][]{Sioshansi_2014_central_commitment}.
-Generators that are not dispatched by the ISO may have an incentive to enter the market, if they would earn positive profits given resulting market prices, or to deviate from the announced schedule.
+This approach does not actually guarantee that the incentives of all players are aligned in the resulting market outcome, because the nature of the non-cooperative binary game between market participants is side-stepped.
+Generators that are not dispatched by the ISO may have an incentive to enter the market, if they earned positive profits given observed market prices, or to deviate from the announced schedule.
 Some markets allow \emph{self-scheduling}, which gives generators the option to determine their dispatch individually rather than surrendering their generation decision to the ISO \citep[cf.][]{Sioshansi_2010_self-commitment}.